The first 100 days as a leader

 By gaining allies right from the start, for example by revealing one or two personal details in your inaugural speech, you will not come across as unapproachable and can thus build a good relationship with your team.
 In addition, ask for feedback from your staff.

-Dealing with other supervisors in your first 100 days as a manager
+Dealing with other managers in your first 100 days as a manager

 As a new manager, you should learn to learn from other managers.
-Find a mentor who can help you in your work as a leader and whom you can call on for questions and advice.
-Share your experiences with other supervisors and learn from their successes and failures.
+Find a mentor who can help you in your work as a manager and who you can fall back on if you have questions and ask for advice.
+Share your experiences with other managers and learn from their successes and failures.

 How to manage your tasks in the first 100 days as a leader